 Nickel Beach Port Colborne, west of Fort Erie

-A large beach with good sand.
-Some parking at entrance gate, no facilities.
+A large beach with good sand and dunes.
+Cars may be driven onto the beach for a fee.
+Some free parking at entrance gate, free for pedestrians.
+No facilities.
 In Port Colborne, turn south to the lake on the eastern side of the bridges over the Welland Canal.